STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 This is how you stop being an outsider and start being part of a community.

-Our Pro Tier takes everything in the main masterclass and adds weekly mentorship from industry professionals - a different working writer reviews your assignments each week.
+Our Pro Tier takes everything in the main masterclass and adds weekly mentorship from working writers - a different professional reviews your assignments each week.

 Here's how it works: